← Back to all guides

 FAQ

-Coinsurance after deductible is the most common surprise because people expect zero cost immediately after deductible is met.
+Coinsurance after deductible is the most common surprise because people expect zero cost immediately after the deductible is met.
+Coinsurance continues until the out-of-pocket maximum is reached.

 Do these rules apply the same way out-of-network?